Definitions of value proposition are generally vague, confusing, and different depending on the source.

 And when even marketing experts fail to see that it could be an almost unfair competitive advantage, it’s no wonder so many businesses don’t have strong value propositions.

 I have my own definition, which makes it much more than just an internal tool.
-I explain it in detail in my upcoming book about creating and using value propositions.

 In this article, you’ll learn the two necessary elements of a value proposition and what a strong, refined value proposition will give you.